draperlaboratory/VaderModularFuzzer/docs/build_system.md

 ```bash
 git submodule add --depth=1 http://... ./submodules/NEW_MODULE_NAME
 ```
-- Add an `ExternalProject_add()` command in the `submodules/cmake/superBuild.cmake` file
+- Add an `ExternalProject_add()` command in the `vmf/src/submodules/cmake/superBuild.cmake` file
   - This will need to include an installation command or script to move the headers and binaries needed into the `external/` directories `include` and `lib` directories under the moniker of the 3rd party library itself. e.g. `external/include/AFLplusplus`.
-  - See `submodules/cmake/install-LibAFL-legacy` for an example of an install script
+  - See `vmf/src/submodules/cmake/install-LibAFL-legacy` for an example of an install script
 - Add the external project to the build itself (***omit if this is a header only library***)
-  - If this is a new dependency for the VMF framework (as opposed to an individual module), then the dependency should be added to the top level `/src/CMakeLists.txt`
+  - If this is a new dependency for the VMF framework (as opposed to an individual module), then the dependency should be added to  `/vmf/src/framework/CMakeLists.txt`
-  - If this is a dependency for a VMF Core Module, then the dependency should be added to `src/modules/CMakeLists.txt`
+  - If this is a dependency for a VMF Core Module, then the dependency should be added to `vmf/src/coremodules/CMakeLists.txt`
-- Add the library and include paths as CMake variables in the `cmake/externalProperties.cmake` and `cmake/external_libs.cmake` files. (***omit if this is a header only library***)
+- Add the library and include paths as CMake variables in the `vmf/cmake/externalProperties.cmake` and `vmf/cmake/external_libs.cmake` files. (***omit if this is a header only library***)

-After adding a new submodule, you will need to rebuild and install the submodules -- see [../submodules/README.md](../submodules/README.md).
+After adding a new submodule, you will need to rebuild and install the submodules -- see [vmf/submodules/README.md](../vmf/submodules/README.md).
 This installs the built submodules into the 'external' directory associated with the particular flavor of linux that you are building on.